Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/bitcoin-integrations.rst

   Connect Sparrow directly to your `Bitcoin Core` service on your Embassy:

   * Follow this `guide <https://github.com/Start9Labs/bitcoind-wrapper/blob/master/docs/integrations/sparrow/guide.md>`__.

+  **CAUTION** Until we get per-user rpc restrictions built into Bitcoin Core, this may be technically more dangerous than using the electrum server method, because it requires createwallet and similar RPC calls.
+However, exploiting it relies on there being a vulnerability in Bitcoin Core.
+Likely there isn't, but if this makes you uneasy, please use the electrs method below.

   **OPTIONAL** (but less reliable) -- Connect Sparrow to Electrs via Tor: